Helen Creighton 1899 – 1989

 Helen Creighton was born into an old and distinguished Halifax family in 1899 in Dartmouth, Nova Scotia.
 She was born with a caul, a folkloric sign of good fortune.
 In the 1920s, she began to write travel pieces, fiction, and stories for the radio.

 Creighton began her career as a folk music collector in 1928.
 She started close to home, on the shores of Halifax Harbor.
-Her first book, Songs and Ballads from Nova Scotia, 1932, is based on these maiden efforts. (see reproduction of the cover of the book & the pages from it.)
+Her first book, Songs and Ballads from Nova Scotia, 1932, is based on these maiden efforts.

 When it was suggested to me by Dr. Henry Munro, Superintendent of Education for the province, that I look for ballads in my search for literary material within this coast of adventure and romance, I thought the possibility of finding any such songs very remote indeed.
 For which my ignorance pleads humble forgiveness.
 Yet be it said in defense that until the early summer of 1929 I had never heard a ballad sung in this my native province.